Pulling Out Is In

 Hold on now.
 Wait a minute.
 Don’t get too excited.
 If you thought “pulling out” was a feeble and ineffective method of contraception for the reckless and unprepared, well it is.
 At least at first glance.
 But given that at least 38 million couples use it worldwide, coitus interruptus warrants a second look.

-Coitus interruptus, with its ancient yet undistinguished history, is very easily dismissed as an effective contraceptive because of the widely accepted belief that the pre-ejaculate contains sperm.
-There is actually no conclusive evidence that this is the case.
-No one has actually found sperm in pre-ejaculatory fluid.
-In addition, it is all-natural, organic, hormone- and side effect-free, and affordable.
+With its ancient yet undistinguished history, coitus interruptus is very easily dismissed as ineffective because of the widely accepted belief that the pre-ejaculate contains sperm.
+There is no conclusive evidence that this is the case.
+No one has found sperm in pre-ejaculatory fluid.
+In addition, it is all-natural, organic, and hormone and side-effect free — not to mention affordable.
 It needs no tool that nature hasn’t already given us, except rigorous and unerring self-control.
 Well, in fact this is the big downside.
 Who has rigorous and unerring self-control?
 We are men, not robots.
-Pulling out doesn’t protect you from sexually transmitted diseases, either.

-However, if this were a contraceptive pill, a 15% failure rate would send its inventors back to the drawing board.
-For coitus interruptus is inherently flawed, and women who seek more control over whether or not they become pregnant are more likely to reject this method over the long term.
+Let’s take a different point of view here: If this were a contraceptive pill, a 15% failure rate would send its inventors back to the drawing board.
+Thus, coitus interruptus is inherently flawed, and women who seek more control over whether or not they become pregnant are more likely to reject this method over the long term.
 One study revealed that women of higher economic status and education are more likely to insist upon a more surefire method of contraception.
 It appears that women simply don’t trust men’s timing, their control, and perhaps even the male sense of responsibility when it comes to contraception.
-They want more control in the matter.
-What does this mean for a male contraceptive pill?
-More on that next week.
+They want more control over the matter.